Couleslaw/Project-L/docs/index.md

 # Project-L Documentation

-This project is a computer version of the [Project L](https://www.boardcubator.com/games/project-l/) board game.
-It implements the game in Unity and provides an API for training intelligent agents to play it.
+This is the documentation for the [Project L](https://github.com/Couleslaw/Project-L) digital board game, which is a computer version of the board game created by [Boardcubator](https://www.boardcubator.com/games/project-l/).

 {% include note.html content="
 This project implements only the **Base game**.
 It doesn't implement the solo variant or any of the expansions.